AntiPersnlMyne/PalimpsestTxtContrast/src/python_scripts/gosp/README.md

 2. **TGP** – Target Generation Process
 3. **TCP** – Target Classification Process

-ATDCA works efficiently on large image datasets using memory-safe, block-wise processing powered by `rasterio` and `NumPy`.
+GOSP works efficiently on large image datasets using memory-safe, block-wise processing powered by `rasterio` and `NumPy`.

-## How to use the ATDCA Pipeline
+## How to use the gosp pipeline

 - Place **single-band or multiband files** in `data/input/`.
   - Example: `band370nm.tif`, `band400nm.tif`, ..., `band970nm.tif`